How to Create a Membership Website

 Normally, membership websites let their potential associates learn about subscription options before requesting any information.

-And during the profile creation, you might need to ask for:
+During the profile creation, you might need to ask for:

 - Full name.